BlancoLanda/LiveClassPlanner/README.md

 * Teachers can create a classroom session with a shareable PIN.
 Every student will be able to join using that PIN.
 * Every classroom session makes use of a Leplanner learning scenario.
 * Every user has got access to the list of connected teachers/students.
 * Teachers can start/stop/pause/unpause the session.
-A running session runs goes over the activity blocks of the scenario until it finishes, showing all the information related to each activity.
+A running session goes over the activity blocks of the scenario until it finishes, showing all the information related to each activity.
 * Interaction between teachers and students: Adding public and private annotations for each activity, asking for intervention, etc.
 * A public timeline registers all the events that chronologically took place in the session, resulting in a full log of the session.